icon-project/icon-service/INSTALL.md

 ### iconrpcserver

 ICON RPC Server component
-* Server handling JSON-RPC request and response.
+* Server handling JSON-RPC request and response
 * JSON-RPC message syntax check
 * Refer to the name of method in a JSON-RPC request and pass it to the appropriate component (loopchain or iconservice)